-22. SHARE BASED PAYMENTS (in thousands of USD)
+22. SHARE BASED PAYMENTS

 The Group established a share option plan program that entitles certain employees to register for a number of shares.
 The share options are only excersiable after a period of three years and for employees still in service after this three year period.
 Each share option entitles the holder of the option to one EXMAR share.